Active subtab

 Menu item

-3. In the list of CFAs, find the one you want to connect to.
+3. In the list of appliances, find the one you want to connect to.

-4. Click Actions (Actions icon) in the last column of the CFA record, and then click Manage Cloud.
+4. Click Actions (Actions icon) in the last column of the appliance record, and then click Manage Cloud.

 6. To connect to booted VM: